| | |

 • In a medium bowl, whisk together flour, cinnamon, pumpkin pie spice, baking soda, and salt.
 Set aside.

-• In the bowl of a stand mixer or in a large bowl using a handheld electric mixer, cream the butter, applesauce, granulated sugar and brown sugar on medium-high speed until smooth.
-Beat in egg and vanilla until combined.
+• In the bowl of a stand mixer or in a large bowl using a handheld electric mixer, cream the butter, granulated sugar and brown sugar on medium-high speed until smooth.
+Gradually beat in applesauce, egg and vanilla until combined.
 Add pumpkin puree and mix until combined.
+(For best results, make sure ingredients are at room temperature to prevent butter from splitting).

 • Mix in the dry ingredients a bit at a time, stirring just until combined.
 Fold in the chocolate chips and pecans.

 • Spread the batter evenly in the prepared pan.
-Bake until the edges begin to pull away from the sides of the pan a bit and a toothpick inserted in the center comes out with just a few moist crumbs attached, around 35 to 40 minutes (do not over bake).
+Bake until the edges begin to pull away from the sides of the pan a bit and a toothpick inserted in the center comes out with just a few moist crumbs attached, around 30 to 35 minutes (do not over bake).

-• Allow the cake to cool a bit and serve warm (with a scoop of vanilla ice cream to up the yummy factor or an ice cold glass of milk!).
+• Allow the cake to cool a bit and serve warm (with a scoop of vanilla ice cream or an ice cold glass of milk).

 Want more delicious recipes and ideas like these sent directly to your inbox?
 Be sure to SUBSCRIBE.